 Canada and the US share a thin border, within a few short hours you can get from one city center to another and I’m not just talking about Buffalo.
-Another hour on the road and you’ll hit Rochester, a place where architecture spans from colonial mansions to post-industrial factories turned whiskey bars, breweries and art galleries.
-But that’s not all that Upstate New York has to offer – another half hour out of the city and you’ll find yourself in wine country stretching across multiple quaint towns where culture and community run as deep is the never ending supply of fresh brews and rows of vines.
+Another hour on the road and you’ll hit Rochester, a place where architecture spans from colonial mansions to post-industrial factories turned whiskey bars, breweries, and art galleries.
+But that’s not all that Upstate New York has to offer – another half hour out of the city and you’ll find yourself in wine country stretching across multiple quaint towns where culture and community-run as deep are the never-ending supply of fresh brews and wines.

 The tourism in the region is collaborative across the counties, naturally referred to as the Cross Border Showcase.
 To say that there is a lot to do is an understatement but one can only do so much in three days so this adventure took me to three of the bigger towns in the Finger Lakes: Hammondsport, Corning, and Ithaca.
 Let’s look at them one day at a time.

 To see the adventure through Instagram look up #XOFingerLakes.